Am I Sovereign?

 The wonderful writer Matthew Remski describes sovereignty, perhaps slightly tongue-in-cheek, as ‘self-identifying as regal’.
 I think he makes a valid point.
 And being a sovereign is also a lonely position.
 When no one is your equal, how can you maintain healthy, authentic relationships with others?
 In reality, none of us is sovereign.
 We are all interdependent – and co-created community, cooperation and consent are vital to our wellbeing as human beings.

-So for me, a more useful approach is to consider the three different types of power, as described by the writer Starhawk:
+So for me, a more useful approach is to consider four different types of power, as described here:

 power over: referring to domination and control;

-If we are to co-create consent culture, then rather than continuing the 'power-over' model, of being the 'sovereign', we could be supporting and encouraging both 'power-from-within' and 'power-with' as more sustainable and justice-based models of power.
+If we are to co-create consent culture, then rather than continuing the power over model, of being the 'sovereign', we could be supporting and encouraging the other three more sustainable and justice-based models of power.

 Of course, those currently celebrating their 'sovereignty' often mean having sovereignty over themselves, rather than over others.
 But this raises further questions.
 Does it mean, for example that our rational mind has sovereignty over our body - or the other way round?
 Does our risk-taking part have sovereignty over our cautious part?
 Does our brave part always rule over our vulnerable part?
 Or vice versa?
 Which part of us is sovereign over all our other parts?

 I contend that even at the individual level, sovereignty is not a useful model.
 Better for all our inner parts to be in dialogue with each other as equals, and for each of our parts to communicate and listen to each others' needs, desires and boundaries.
 In search of congruence and integrity, rather than 'sovereignty'.
 (For further observations on parts work, see this blog on self-consent.)